Diego Biseswar: PAOK

 In the 2019–20 regular season, Biseswar failed to match his form in the 2018–19 season, featuring in 21 league matches, managing one goal and four assists.

 Biseswar was voted best left winger of the decade (2010–2020) by the fans of PAOK.
 At the end of September 2020, Bisewar was linked with a transfer to UAE Pro League club Al Ain FC, but the deal did not complete as he could not agree personal terms with the club.

-On 19 January 2021 it was announced that Biseswar would move on loan to Apollon Limassol in the Cypriot First Division for the remainder of 2020-21 season.
+On 19 January 2021 it was announced that Biseswar would move on loan to Apollon Limassol in the Cypriot First Division for the remainder of 2020–21 season.

-On 12 August 2021, he scored and gave an assist being the protagonist in a crucial 2-0 home win game against Bohemian F.C., helping PAOK to qualify for the next UEFA Europa Conference League play-off round.
+In the summer of 2023 his contract with PAOK ended, and he left the club after seven years, 251 appearances, 27 goals and 41 assists.

+Return to the Netherlands

+In February 2024 Biseswar returned to the Netherlands with SteDoCo.

 International career

-Biseswar has played for the Netherlands at under-16, under-17, under-19, under-21 and B-international level.
+Biseswar played for the Netherlands at under-16, under-17, under-19, under-21 and B-international level.

 Biseswar played at the 2005 UEFA European Under-17 Football Championship in Italy, scoring a late group stage winner against Israel.
 The goal took the Netherlands through to the semi-final against hosts Italy.
 Biseswar was mentioned in the team of the tournament, but couldn't save his team from losing in the final to Turkey.
 With a second place, the Netherlands U17 qualified for the 2005 FIFA U-17 World Championship in Peru.
-Biseswar's team finished third after losing the semi-final against later winner Mexico U17 (0–4), but winning the third place play-off match against Turkey U17 (2–1).
+Biseswar's team finished third after losing the semi-final against eventual winners Mexico U17 (0–4), but winning the third place play-off match against Turkey U17 (2–1).

 In October 2008, Biseswar was called up to the Netherlands U21 squad for the first time, but was not used.
-It wasn't until on 11 August 2009 when he made his Netherlands U21 debut, starting the whole game, in a 0–0 draw against England U21.
+He made his Netherlands U21 debut on 11 August 2009, starting in a 0–0 draw against England U21.
 Biseswar then scored his first Netherlands U21 goal on 4 September 2009, in a 2–0 win over Finland U21.
 On 3 March 2010, he scored twice, in a 3–2 win over Poland U21.
 Biseswar went on to make nine appearances and scoring three times for the Netherlands U21 side.
 Despite this, he reflected about his time, playing for the Netherlands youth team, quoting: "I still think it is an honor to play for the highest youth team of the KNVB."

 In March 2009, Biseswar was called up by Manager Johan Neeskens for the B-international squad.
 He made his Netherlands B debut on 3 June 2009, where he played 52 minutes, in a 4–0 loss against Argentina U20.
 Biseswar went on to make two more appearances for the side.

 On 21 January 2020, Biseswar accepted a proposal from the Suriname national team.
 He earned his first cap on 27 March 2021 against Aruba with a 0–6 win.
 In June 2021 Biseswar was named to the Suriname squad for the 2021 CONCACAF Gold Cup.